 - Discuss return of service agreements with Doctors Nova Scotia

 - Dalhousie Medical School Postgraduate Medical Education lists residency positions in Canada

 - Dalhousie University Global Health Office explores studying at Dalhousie Medical School and training abroad

 - The provincial government’s International Medical Graduates recruitment resources help assess qualifications

 - Nova Scotia Health (NSH) lists job opportunities and resources for International Medical Graduates

 - The Canadian Resident Matching Service (CaRMS) provides information about the residency matching process in each province

 - The Nova Scotia College of Physicians and Surgeons provides information about licensing in Nova Scotia and practice-readiness assessments

 Doctors Nova Scotia provides programs and support for physicians in every stage of their career, including a comprehensive health and dental plan, leadership training and a team of physician advisors who deliver on-the-ground practice support.
+Family medicine billing seminar recordings and materials are available to watch online, on-demand.
 Read our Member Benefits Guide to see all of the ways that DNS serves its members.